10 Best Small Towns in Montana

 Pop.
 1,336

 With just 1,336 residents, Thompson Falls ("The Heart of the Clark Fork") offers 53 recreation sites nearby with a safety score of 7.4/10 and a moderate cost of living.
 The local graduation rate is 89%.
 Unemployment: 0%.
 Main industry: education & healthcare.
 27 homes currently for sale.
-Nestled in Sanders County County at 2,562 feet, it's authentic Montana.
+Nestled in Sanders County at 2,562 feet, it's authentic Montana.

 #8